-In 2018, the 8-hour working day celebrates its 100th anniversary.
+In 2018, the 8-hour working day celebrated its 100th anniversary.
 However, the work of many employees is characterised by flexible working times.
-Even though, in 2017, 78 per cent of employed persons stated that they usually work between 7 am and 7 pm, 43 per cent of employed persons also report that they work on weekends at least once per month.
-24 per cent further stated that their work environment expects them to be available for professional matters during their free time.
-In fact, twelve per cent of employees are often contacted regarding professional matters outside of working hours; a phenomenon much more likely to occur to managerial staff than for employees without leadership responsibility.
-Permanent availability is also more often expected in small (28 per cent) and medium-sized companies (24 per cent) than in large companies (21 per cent).
+Even though, in 2019, 79 per cent of employed persons stated that they usually work between 7 am and 7 pm, 40 per cent of employed persons also report that they work on weekends at least once per month.
+23 per cent further stated that their work environment expects them to be available for professional matters during their free time.
+In fact, ten per cent of employees are often contacted regarding professional matters outside of working hours; a phenomenon much more likely to occur to managerial staff than for employees without leadership responsibility.

-About four out of ten employees have a considerable say over when they start and finish work (39 per cent) or when they take a few hours off (45 per cent).
-At the same time, more than every seventh employee is often confronted with short-notice changes in working time for operational reasons (14 per cent).
+More than four out of ten employees have a considerable say over when they start and finish work (44 per cent) or when they take a few hours off (44 per cent).
+At the same time, almost every seventh employee is often confronted with short-notice changes in working time for operational reasons (12 per cent).

 It also becomes apparent that employees with high operational flexibility requirements, such as changes to their working time at short notice, tend to rate their health situation worse and are less satisfied with their work-life balance than other employed persons.
 Inversely, employees' possibilities to influence working time organisation as well as predictability and foreseeability of working time go hand in hand with better health and a better work-life balance.